We are delighted to announce that Horner School of English will reopen for face-to-face classes on Monday 07th September 2020.

 We are introducing the option of Virtual Classes for prospective students and groups who are unable to travel to Dublin in person.
 Our highly trained team of teachers have created a NEW online English Programme.
 Delivered using the ZOOM platform and also incorporating our online Study System which includes lessons on General English, Business English, Academic English, Vocabulary Development, IELTS, & TOEIC Exam Skills.
 All Horner Online Classes are taught by one of our friendly and experienced English language teachers using a wide selection of media and materials.
 Students booking these courses can take part in actual live English classes delivered over the Zoom platform.
 Click here for more details NEW online English Programme.

 Update: Friday 10th April 2020

-Reopening Date: The Irish Government announced this afternoon that restrictions on public movement and other measures to contain the spread of Covid-19 will remain in place, in Ireland, for the next three-and-a-half weeks.
+Reopening Date (face to face classes): The Irish Government announced this afternoon that restrictions on public movement and other measures to contain the spread of Covid-19 will remain in place, in Ireland, for the next three-and-a-half weeks.
 These restrictions are to remain in place now until Tuesday 5 May 2020.

 It is possible that this date may be extended again.
 All further news and updates relating to this Covid-19 closure, will be posted on this page.